Posted on 9/4/2019

-“We also recently sold off a small share of the Cumberland to a manager who works there, and Tom was really helpful in structuring that deal to ensure the process was managed properly and for everyone’s benefit.”
+“We also recently sold off a small share of The Gallery to a manager who works there, and Tom was really helpful in structuring that deal to ensure the process was managed properly and for everyone’s benefit.”

 Electrical upgrading is a critical conversation that impacts customers and staff.
 Operators need to consider ways to...